mmarkdown/mmark/Syntax.md

 The pipe symbol (`|`) to mark columns does not need to be aligned.
 Each row must be on a single line.

+Headerless tables are also supported, just leave of the first line.

 ## Inline Elements

 ### Indices